NREL/ninterp/README.md

 The `ninterp` crate provides [multivariate interpolation](https://en.wikipedia.org/wiki/Multivariate_interpolation#Regular_grid) over rectilinear grids of any dimensionality.

 There are hard-coded interpolators for lower dimensionalities (up to N = 3) for better runtime performance.
+All interpolators work with both owned and borrowed arrays (array views) of various types.

 A variety of interpolation strategies are implemented and exposed in the `prelude` module.
 Custom interpolation strategies can be defined in downstream crates.